UCSC-CSE-114A/01-haskell/README.md

 sure that you need to rethink your solution.

-**Note: Start Early!** Haskell, while simple, when you know how, may seem foreign at first, particularly when it comes to recursion and list manipulation.
+**Note: Start Early!** Haskell, while simple, may seem foreign at first, particularly when it comes to recursion and list manipulation.

 ## Structure and Constraints